 - proof of residence in Poland (residence card or visa),

-- employment contract (if you are an employee) or stipend/grant agreement (if you are a student),
+- employment contract (if you are an employee) or scholarship/grant agreement (if you are a student),

 - student ID (in case you are a student),